NitramEvad/tookayNET/README.md

 *   [GenieUs](https://github.com/GenieUS-HR)<br/>*is a software project dreamed up by Alistair Garioch, Jihyo Jeon, Alex Green, Louis Cappell and myself.<br/>
 An "in-person" version of StackOverflow, GenieUs connects willing tutors and developers, on a subscription-based model, to provide tech support and guidance over Zoom.<br/>
-An alpha version for demo purposes can be found linked to here.*
+An alpha version for demo purposes can be found at [www.genieus.help](http://www.genieus.help).*

 *   [Missage](https://github.com/JIHYO-JEON/Missage)<br/>*is a speech-to-text note-taking application and the brain-child of [Jihyo Jeon](https://github.com/JIHYO-JEON).
 I assisted in reworking the JavaScript front-end in to TypeScript, re-formatting some aspects of styling and reslolving a small number of bugs.*